 Board of Directors

 Director and Chair - Board of DirectorsOpen Description

 Jeff Preston, Ph.D., is an assistant professor of Disability Studies at King’s University College at Western University where he teaches classes on disability, popular culture and policy.
 A long-time advocate and motivational speaker, in 2008 Jeff drove his electric wheelchair 650km, from London to Ottawa, to raise awareness about the lack of accessible transit in the province.
 Jeff is currently vice chair of the Committee of Adjustment at City Hall and vice chair of the leadership table for London 4 All, working group organized by the United Way of Elgin & Middlesex to complete recommendations generated by City Hall’s poverty panel.

 Founder of Jesse’s Journey and Board SecretaryOpen Description

 Founder of Jesse’s Journey and Board Secretary

 Inspired by his son Jesse who was diagnosed with Duchenne muscular dystrophy at the age of 6, John Davidson founded Jesse’s Journey in 1994.
 After two marathon walks that took him across Ontario with Jesse in 1995, and across Canada solo in 1998, John has remained an active part of the ongoing mission to Defeat Duchenne.
 John was just two years old when he came to Canada from Scotland.
 He enjoyed a 30-year career in broadcasting – first on radio in London, then with CBC Radio and Television in Vancouver.
-John currently sits as President of the Jesse’s Journey Board of Directors and maintains his ongoing role as office handy-man.
+John is currently Secretary of the Jesse’s Journey Board of Directors and maintains his ongoing role as office handy-man.